 Apply for author rights at your OpenOlat support center or the administrators of your OpenOlat instance and get started!

 The course cycle at a glance

 1. Create course

-Creating a Learning Resource Course in the Author Area and choosing the course typ "Learning path" or "Conventional course"
+Creating a Learning Resource Course in the Authoring Area and choosing the course type "Learning path" or "Conventional course".